-Her body continues to move at a lethargic pace.
-Its movements are still limited.
-It has, however, been moving constantly and has now covered a considerable distance since leaving the crowd on the motorway.
-The dog trapped in the car – the cause of the disturbance which originally drew the large mass of cadavers to the scene – became weak and quiet after several hours.
-Many of the dead, Amy Steadman’s corpse included, gradually drifted away from the scene in random directions.
+Her body continues to move at a lethargic pace, her movements still limited.
+She has, however, been moving constantly and has now covered a considerable distance since leaving the crowd on the motorway.
+The dog trapped in the car — the cause of the disturbance which originally drew the large mass of cadavers to the scene — became quiet after several hours.
+Many of the dead, Amy’s corpse included, gradually drifted away in random directions.
 By pure chance Amy’s body continued to follow the route of the road forward.
-Although it has subsequently come across numerous blockages and occasional distractions since then, it has kept moving in generally the same direction and it has now covered several miles.
+Although she has subsequently come across numerous blockages and occasional distractions since then, she has kept moving in the same general direction and has now covered several miles.

-As time has progressed so the body has slowly continued to regain further control over its movements.
-It now walks with slightly more fluidity and speed although its muscles and nerves are continuing to decay.
-The body’s limbs – previously stiff, awkward and largely inflexible – are now able to bend and flex to an extent, although their range of motion is still severely limited.
-The body is able to draw its hands into fists and can move its fingers independently.
-It can also move its head.
-There has been a substantial increase in the number of voluntary head movements it makes, indicating that Amy’s corpse is becoming increasingly aware of the direction of sound.
+As time has progressed so she has continued to regain further control over her movements.
+She now walks with slightly more fluidity and speed although her muscles and nerves are continuing to decay.
+Her limbs — previously stiff, awkward and largely inflexible — are now able to bend and flex to an extent, although her overall range of motion is still severely limited.
+She can draw her hands into fists and can move her fingers independently.
+She can also move her head.
+There has been a substantial increase in the number of voluntary head movements she makes, indicating that Amy is becoming more aware of the direction of sound.

 The long and wide motorway, straight for a considerable distance, slowly curved around to the right as it merged with another major road which skirted the centre of the city of Rowley.
 Amy’s body, however, did not change direction.
-Instead, it continued to move relentlessly straight, leaving the tarmac and tumbling down a grassy embankment.
-After managing to stand up again, the corpse crossed the width of a field, stumbled through an open gate, and then found itself following a narrow gravel path which ran alongside an isolated bungalow.
-After walking the length of the gravel path, the body reached another narrow tarmac road.
-The steep banks on either side of the road channelled Amy’s corpse and prevented it from moving in any other direction but forward.
+Instead, she continued to move in a relatively straight line, leaving the tarmac then tumbling down a grassy embankment.
+After managing to get up again, she crossed the width of a field, stumbled through an open gate, then found herself following a narrow gravel path which ran alongside an isolated bungalow.
+After walking the length of the gravel path, she reached another road.
+The steep banks on either side of the road have channelled Amy’s corpse and prevented her from going in any other direction but forward.

-The process of decay, combined with physical toll of the distance travelled, has caused the condition of the body to deteriorate considerably.
+The process of decay, combined with physical toll of the distance travelled, has caused the condition of her body to deteriorate considerably.
 Amy’s skin is now extremely discoloured.
 The chemical reactions continuing to occur throughout her body have manifested themselves as numerous weeping sores and lesions.
 In the fall down the embankment, her corpse sustained a number of lacerations to the right hand and arm, her upper torso and also her face.
-Thick, congealed blood has slowly seeped (rather than poured) from these cuts.
-The circulatory and respiratory systems are no longer operational; blood is no longer being pumped around her body.
+Thick, congealed blood has slowly seeped, rather than poured, from these cuts.
+Her circulatory and respiratory systems are no longer operational; blood is no longer being pumped around her body.

-A sudden heavy downpour of rain has drenched Amy’s body which is now struggling to cope with a steep gradient of the road down a hillside.
-A canopy of trees hangs overhead which, coupled with the increased cloud cover, has substantially reduced the available light.
+A sudden heavy downpour of rain has drenched Amy’s body and she’s struggling to cope with the steep gradient of a road down a hillside.
+A canopy of trees hangs overhead which, coupled with the increased cloud cover, has substantially reduced the amount of available light.
 The loud, echoing sound of the rain hitting the ground and the leaves overhead is confusing Amy.
-She is now surrounded by noise.
+She is surrounded by noise.
 She moves her head around constantly, trying to identify the source of the directionless sound.

 Both of Amy’s feet are bare and the exposed flesh is wearing away.
-She now leaves a greasy, bloody residue on the ground with virtually every footstep.
-Already there are insects feeding off her and also off the many other corpses scattered around the countryside.
+She leaves a bloody residue on the ground with virtually every footstep.
+Already there are insects feeding off her and the many other corpses scattered around the countryside.
 Amy’s body has just passed another corpse, this one trapped in the wreckage of a car.
 Over the course of the last seven days it has been ravaged by scavenging animals.
-The sheer amount of dead meat which is now available will prove to be an unexpected benefit to many millions of predators and parasites.
-It is likely that over the coming months the population of these creatures will increase massively.
+The sheer amount of dead meat which is now available will inevitably prove an unexpected benefit to many millions of predators and parasites.
+It is likely that, over the coming months, the population of these creatures will increase massively.
 The lack of any form of pest control will further allow their numbers to multiply unchecked.
-It is still very early days, but it is already clear that the removal of almost all of the human population will have an unprecedented effect on the ecosystem.
+It is still very early days, but it is already clear the removal of almost all of the human population is having an unprecedented effect on the ecosystem.

-A brief moment of sunlight bathes the scene with unexpected brightness and warmth.
-Although unable to detect or understand the change in temperature, Amy’s corpse does notice the increased light levels.
-Her eyesight is still poor – she sees shapes and detects movement but has so far been unable to make out any finer level of detail.
-Her ability to absorb and interpret what she sees is gradually improving, but at the same time her physical condition continues to deteriorate.
+A brief burst of sunlight bathes everything in unexpected brightness and warmth.
+Although unable to detect or understand the change in temperature, Amy notices the increased light levels.
+Her eyesight is still poor — she sees shapes and detects movement but has so far been unable to make out any finer level of detail.
+Her ability to absorb and interpret what she sees is improving, but at the same time her physical condition continues to deteriorate.
 Her eyeballs and the associated nerves and muscles are rotting.

 Amy’s corpse has now reached the telephone box.
 Although she doesn’t understand what she is doing, she has an instinctive, insatiable desire to reach the source of the noise at all costs.
 She reaches out and grabs hold of the nearest corpse and attempts to take its place.
-Less decayed than some of the surrounding cadavers, Amy’s body clumsily rips at them and pulls and pushes them out of the way.
+Less decayed than some of the surrounding cadavers, Amy viciously rips at them, pulling and pushing them out of the way.
 Their flesh is weak and is literally torn from the bone.
-Amy’s body keeps moving until it is standing directly in front of the telephone box.
+Amy keeps moving until she is standing directly in front of the telephone box.
 She leans forward and presses her decaying face against the glass, staring down at the girl with dry, unblinking eyes.

-As long as the girl continues to move and make noise, the bodies will remain.
+As long as the girl continues to move and make noise, the bodies remain.